microsoft/FluidFramework/packages/framework/fluid-framework/README.md

 1. **[SharedTree][]**
 1. **[SharedMap][]**, a map-like data structure for storing key/value pair data
-    - Note: as of version 2.0, `SharedMap` is deprecated.
-Please use `SharedTree` instead.
+    - Note: as of version 2.0, `SharedMap` is now marked legacy.
+Please use `SharedTree` for any new development.

 ## Tutorial